downshift-js/downshift/README.md

 - `allState`: This is the full state object of all the state in your `downshift` component.

+> Note: this function could also be called even though no state actually changes
+> so make sure you check `changes.hasOwnProperty()` to see whether you're
+> interested in the changes.

 ### itemCount

 > `number` | optional, defaults the number of times you call getItemProps